 After detoxification, an individual will begin counseling and psychotherapy while participating in a variety of other program offerings, including group sessions, life skills groups, relapse prevention education, and other complementary or supplemental treatments.
 With determination and aftercare, an individual who had previously suffered from tramadol addiction can live a life free from addiction.

-If you or someone you love would benefit from learning more about tramadol addiction or the recovery process, the Palm Beach Institute is here to help.
-For a free consultation and assessment, call us now at 855-534-3574.
 Our recovery specialists are available anytime, day or night.
 With one phone call, you or your loved one can begin the journey back to a life of lasting health and happiness.